This badam ladoo is made of Badam flour and Jaggery or sugar with a little cardamom flavor.

 - Adjust the sugar or jaggery to your liking.

-- 1- 2 tbsp Almond milk can be used instead of avocado oil.
+- 1- 2 tablespoon Almond milk can be used instead of avocado oil.